The Playbook on AI-Powered Nonprofits

 Challenges You Might Face When Implementing AI Solutions

 Implementing AI comes with unique challenges.
 Lenny Learning found it relatively easy to create a basic demo but struggled to maintain high-quality performance across all use cases.
 These challenges are important to anticipate because AI’s effectiveness depends not just on building a prototype but on its ability to consistently deliver results across real-world scenarios.
 Being prepared for these hurdles helps ensure your AI solution can meet the needs of all users.
 Lemontree initially had concerns about how well their AI-generated recommendations would align with human intuition.
 So, they built tools to compare machine-generated results with human referrals to ensure quality.
-THE TL;DR: Stuff will happen, so stay flexible.
+The TL;DR: Stuff will happen, so stay flexible.

 How to Keep Improving Your AI-Powered Product After Launch

 The rapidly evolving AI landscape requires continuous iteration and improvement.
 To stay ahead, keep an eye on the latest AI trends and tools, experiment with new tech, and actively seek user feedback.
 By remaining adaptable and curious, you’ll ensure your product keeps evolving along with the technology.
-Tarjimly keeps improving its AI-powered product by leveraging the Google Cloud Vertex AI platform to test new models and collect user-generated fine-tuning data.
+Tarjimly keeps improving their AI-powered product by leveraging the Google Cloud Vertex AI platform to test new models and collect user-generated fine-tuning data.
 They plan to implement features like voice integration as LLMs become faster.
 ASAP is focused on refining how their conversational flows engage members, saving and analyzing conversations to keep optimizing.
 Lenny Learning regularly reviews inputs and outputs, refines prompts, and quickly adopts new models as they become available.
-Lemontree keeps fine-tuning its ranking models (a system that organizes items in order of importance), adding new features as their dataset grows.
+Lemontree keeps fine-tuning their ranking models (a system that organizes items in order of importance), adding new features as their dataset grows.
 They’re planning to broaden their AI capabilities.

 Funding Forward